Gallardo7761/contaminus/README.md

     g.lon,
     g.timestamp
 FROM sensors s
-JOIN gps_values g ON s.sensorId = g.sensorId
+JOIN gps_values g ON s.deviceId = g.deviceId AND s.sensorId = g.sensorId
 WHERE s.sensorType = 'GPS';

 CREATE OR REPLACE VIEW v_weather_by_device AS